Christine Darby // Published: March 2023 // Updated: September 2024

 Everyone is partial to one website platform over another for different reasons.
 Insights you might glean from asking this question include:

 • And this leads to: Will the SEO agency ask you to switch to their preferred platform?
-A website migration might be warranted, but this is detailed work for an experienced SEO and not a decision to be made lightly.
+Sometimes a website migration is warranted, but this is detailed work for an experienced SEO and not a decision to be made lightly.
 If an agency charges very little for site migration services—or nothing at all—or insists a small business moves to a proprietary platform, it means they want to lock you into a long-term relationship.

 5. How much time will be needed from our team?